≡ Menu

 • Filed for bankruptcy in the past two years?

-• Any plans on traveling outside of the United States in the 12 months?
+• Do you plan to travel outside the United States in the next 12 months?

 • A brother (or some other immediate family member) has ever been diagnosed with cancer, heart disease, or diabetes?

-Seem to confuse all that many folks is why a life insurance company might be worried about insuring someone who actively works or participates in some type of “Rodeo Event” or “Rodeo Sport”.
+But what doesn’t seem to confuse many folks is why a life insurance company might be worried about insuring someone who actively works or participates in “Rodeo Events” or is a professional “Rodeo Athlete.”

 This is why…